Mark Sandman: Death

-Sandman collapsed on stage on July 3, 1999 at the Giardini del Principe in Palestrina, Lazio, Italy while performing with Morphine.
+Sandman collapsed on stage on July 3, 1999, at the Giardini del Principe in Palestrina, Lazio, Italy while performing with Morphine.
+He was taken to the hospital but died on the way there.
 His death, at the age of 46, was the result of a heart attack.
 His death has been attributed to heavy stress and the temperature of over 37 C on the night of his death.
-He was survived by his girlfriend Sabine Hrechdakian, parents Robert and Guitelle Sandman and sister Martha Holmes.
 Morphine disbanded following his death, although the surviving members briefly toured with other musicians as Orchestra Morphine, a tribute to Sandman and in support of the posthumous release, The Night.

 Following Sandman's death, Hi-n-Dry became a commercial record label and studio, dedicated to recording and releasing work by Boston-area artists.
 The label and studio is managed by Sandman's former Morphine bandmate Dana Colley and, until his death in 2021, Billy Conway.
 Hi-n-Dry issued a retrospective box set of Sandman's music called Sandbox in 2004.
 Another four disc Morphine box set has been compiled but has not been released due to the sale of former Morphine label, Rykodisc, to Warner Brothers.

 In 2009, Colley, Deupree, and Boston musician Jeremy Lyons formed the group Vapors of Morphine.
 The band regularly performs in Boston and New Orleans.